grafana/loki/production/loki-mixin/README.md

 # loki-mixin

-loki-mixin is a jsonnet library containing a set of loki monitoring dashboards, alerts and rules used on our production setup.
+loki-mixin is a jsonnet library containing a set of loki monitoring dashboards, alerts and rules collected based on our experience operating Loki in Grafana Cloud.

 ## Dashboards